zettsu-t/sudokusse/sudokusse.md

 causes link errors.

 g++ accepts assembly code in Intel syntax but it causes errors to mix up Intel and AT&T syntax.
-This occurs when you inline assembly code is in Intel syntax and inline assembly code in header files is in AT&T syntax.
+This occurs when your inline assembly code is in Intel syntax and inline assembly code in header files is in AT&T syntax.
 I found this issue in using boost::future and do not find in std::future.